McShelby/hugo-theme-relearn/exampleSite/content/basics/migration/_index.en.md

 ## 3.3.0

 - **New**: Introduction of new CSS variables to set the font.
-The theme distinguishs between `--MAIN-font` for all content text and `--CODE-font` for inline or block code.
+The theme distinguishes between `--MAIN-font` for all content text and `--CODE-font` for inline or block code.
 There are additional overrides for all headings.
 See the [theme variant generator]({{%relref "basics/generator" %}}) of the exampleSite for all available variables.

 - **New**: The new shortcode `swagger` is available to include a UI for REST OpenAPI Specifications.
 See the [documentation]({{% relref "shortcodes/swagger" %}}) for available features.
 This feature will not work with Internet Explorer 11.